shielsr/assignment-04/documentation.md

 - Allowed users to add many pumpkin designs to one order_id in the order table
 - Created /admin page, with a jinja loop listing the orders and a nested loop listing the pumpkins in each order
 - Built login/logout authentication, following Yoni's lectures and this YouTube tutorial: https://www.youtube.com/watch?v=t9zA1gvrTvo&list=PL7yh-TELLS1EyAye_UMnlsTGKxg8uatkM&index=8
+- Improved page template and layout.
+Included page titles with Jinja.
+- Recoded forms for better layout and fixes.
+Added new Bootstrap styles and custom CSS
+- Added 'Show password' checkbox in forms using Javascript